Email Warmup

 Cons

-• Integrated warm-up typically gives you less flexibility than running warm-up as a standalone system (depends on what you need)
+• Integrated warm-up typically gives you less flexibility than a standalone system

 4) Folderly

-• More of a deliverability suite than a pure warm-up tool.
-Useful for deep analysis, but you'll pay for it.
+Folderly is more of a deliverability suite than a pure warm-up tool.
+If you need deep analysis of why your emails land in spam, Folderly can help.
+But you'll pay for it.

 • $79/month